openenclave/openenclave/tests/libc/README.md

 * tests.supported -- unit tests that work.
 * tests.broken -- unit tests that are broken.
 * tests.unsupported -- unit tests that are unsupported.

+Tests determined to be unsupportable should be moved from tests.broken to tests.unsupportable.

 After adding new tests to **tests.supported**, the test wrappers must be regenerated as follows.